puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

     quest begin agent_run

-## The master/agent architecture
+## The agent/master architecture

 As we mentioned in the previous quest, Puppet is typically used in what's called an agent/master (client/server) architecture.

-In this architecture, each managed node in your infrastructure runs a **Puppet agent** service.
-One or more servers (depending on the size and complexity of your infrastructure) act as **Puppet master(s)**, and run the Puppet server service to handle communication with your agents.
-In a default **monolithic** master installation, the Puppet master server also hosts several supporting services such as the PE console services and PuppetDB.
+In this architecture, each managed node in your infrastructure runs a *Puppet agent* service.
+One or more servers (depending on the size and complexity of your infrastructure) act as *Puppet master(s)* and run the Puppet server service to handle communication with your agents.
+In a default *monolithic* master installation, the Puppet master server also hosts several supporting services such as the PE console services and PuppetDB.
 In larger deployments these services may be distributed across other servers to improve performance